-V-memory is 16-bit V-memory address V-memory data binary, but we rarely program the data (octal) MSB (binary) LSB registers one bit at a V2017 0 1 0 0 1 1 1 0 0 0 1 0 1 0 0 1 time.
+V-memory is 16-bit V-memory address V-memory data binary, but we rarely (octal) MSB (binary) I SB program the data registers one bit at a V2017 0 0 1 1 1 0 0 0 1 0 1 registers one bit at a time.
 We use instructions or viewing tools that let us work with binary, decimal, octal and hexadecimal numbers.
 All these are converted and stored as binary for us.